Andrew Krasner, M.D.

 Dr. Krasner graduated with High Distinction from the University of Michigan with a bachelor’s degree in Biological Sciences in 2004.
 He again earned high honors when he was accepted into the prestigious Alpha Omega Alpha Medical Honor Society at the University of Miami, Miller School of Medicine.
 Dr. Krasner graduated from the University of Miami, Miller School of Medicine in 2008.

-Dr. Krasner has been published in such esteemed publications as the Journal of American Society of Echocardiography and the Journal of American College of Cardiology and is currently on faculty at both JFK Medical Center and Wellington Regional Medical Center.
+Dr. Krasner has been published in esteemed publications such as the Journal of American Society of Echocardiography and the Journal of American College of Cardiology.
+He is currently on faculty at both JFK Medical Center and Wellington Regional Medical Center.

 Dr. Krasner has privileges at JFK Medical Center, Wellington Regional Medical Center, Palms West Hospital, JFK North campus, Bethesda Hospital East, Bethesda Hospital West, and Select Specialty Hospital.